Albu Salih: Albu Salih appellation

-A person belonging to the Albu Salih tribe will go by the last name Al Salihiy (Also spelt Al Salihi, Alsalahi, and Alsalhi).
+In Europe, the family clan is known under the names Saleh and Salih, among others.
+They are considered one of the largest and most influential families and are led in Western countries, especially in Germany, by Al-Rebaz Saleh ibn Rahman, who is considered to be very humane, educated and moderate.
+He was given decision-making powers for Western countries and is, so to speak, the leader.A person belonging to the Albu Salih tribe will go by the last name Al Salihiy (Also spelt Al Salihi, Alsalahi, and Alsalhi).
 However, traditionally Arabs tend to go by their first name followed by their father's name then their grandfather's name and so on.